Liman, Novi Sad: Culture

 As one of the largest and the most populated urban areas of the city, Liman sports numerous festivals and cultural events, countless groups and organizations, as well as cultural centers.
 While the neighborhood currently has no church (only a chapel in the location of the river navy), there are plans for one in the future.

 The "Novosadska biciklistička inicijativa" (Novi Sad Cycling Initiative), formed in 18 September 2011 by Liman residence, would hold an annual bicycle rally called "Novosadska Kritična masa" (Novi Sad Critical Mass).
 The bicycle rally paths would often go through or at the edges of Liman neighborhoods, allowing locals from all walks of life and age ranges to participate in the event.
 The rally and other such bike related events are done for the goal of the promotion and development of urban cycling, as well as promoting and educating a culture of safe traffic and tolerance among road users.

 Since 2018, an annual Chinese Lantern Festival is held in Liman Park from late January to early February to celebrate the Chinese New Year, showcasing a wide variety of lantern designs with Chinese cultural and mythological motifs.

 In 2019, Novi Sad became the European Youth Capital.
 Most of the student events were coordinated from the newly restored Chinatown area.
 The area was also used for cultural events during 2022, when Novi Sad also became the European Capital of Culture.

-The "Dunavac-Šordoš Informal citizen initiative" group was formed by local Liman and Telep residence in 2020.
-Since then the goal of the group is the protection and preservation of the last remaining wild areas of Novi Sad (Dunavac-Šordoš and Ribarac) from urban development.
-They achieve this through activism, petitions, and spreading awareness about local issues.
-Members of the group frequently clean these bank areas of the Danube, as well as observe the local wildlife.
-Since 2022, the have placed a camp in the Šordoš area (Šoroš Survival Camp) as a form of protest, due to the rapid and uncontrolled deforestation caused by Chinese building companies tasked for building the new bridge over the Danube.